hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day1-10/Digesting_Documentation.md

 ### Description
 In this challenge, we are supposed to search through the manual to find the correct argument to return the flag.
 We do `man challenge` to first open the manual.
+Once opened, we do `/nameofitem`. `nameofitem` is what we want to search for, in this case, "flag".
+So we do `/flag`, which allows us to search for all instances of "flag".
+We move across these instances by pressing `n`.
+We find that the argument is called `--zzeg`.

 ### Info / Stuff We Should Know
-- Once opened, we do `/nameofitem`. `nameofitem` is what we want to search for, in this case, "flag".
-- So we do `/flag`, which allows us to search for all instances of "flag".
-- We move across these instances by pressing `n`.
-- We find that the argument is called `--zzeg`.
+- Nothing to note.

 ### Step-by-Step Solution